 A fun way to see the town of Julian is on a horse-drawn surrey.
 Offered on weekends, the rides last about 15 minutes and carry riders up and down Main Street.
 Longer picturesque horse-drawn carriage rides through Julian’s countryside are also available with reservations.
 Fun for family or couples.
 More information.

 7. Nickel Beer Company

-We know you came to Julian for apples but If you love craft beer stop in at the Nickel Beer Company.
+We know you came to Julian for apples, but stop in at the Nickel Beer Company if you love craft beer.
 Nickel features an interesting selection of beer from light to dark, including seasonal Apple Pie Ale.
-Nothing fancy here but if you’re in the mood for a beer stop by the Nickel Beer Company.1485 Hollow Glen Road 1/2 mile east of downtown Julian. website.
+Nothing fancy here, but if you’re in the mood for a beer, stop by the Nickel Beer Company.1485 Hollow Glen Road 1/2 mile east of downtown Julian.
+Website.

 8. Eagle And High Peak Mine Company